archmanyi/HOUSE-PIX/README.md

-·Due to upload capacity limitations, every 50 images are grouped together.
+Due to upload capacity limitations, every 50 images are grouped together.

 In Pix2pixHD model training, the first step is to input the images from TrainA and TrainB.